Kerry Pettigrew

 Summary of Research Interests

-• Health inequalities and just transition
+• Health inequalities, climate change and just transition

 Education/Academic qualification